bobblanchett/WarpWar_Mailing_List_Archive/README.md

 The Point-in-time copy of the message corpus is in this archive and was also transferred to a Groups.io group given the increasing unreliability of the Yahoo Groups service,

-The Groups.io warpwar group is
-A mbox archive of the transferred messages is in this repository.
+The [Groups.io warpwar group](https://groups.io/g/warpwar/) has been established as a point-in-time copy of the Yahoo Group A mbox archive of the transferred messages is in this repository.

 A small low traffic [Google+ warpwar group](https://plus.google.com/u/0/communities/106687884156103733179) has also been setup